Documentation Index

 Import translation codes in batch by adding the Translation Code Import source format to your database from the Source Format Library.

-Example: Primary citizenship → Country code
+Example: Primary citizenship -> country code

 Translation codes can translate the value of query exports.

-Save time: upload translation codes in bulk with the Translation Code Import source format.
+Best practice: Upload translation codes in bulk with the Translation Code Import source format.

 In a query, create an export.
 In this example, we select Citizenship (Primary).
 The Edit Part popup appears.